Warnings: vomiting, brief gore, mentions of child death.

 “If you know it will hurt,” Lan Wangji rasped, “then don’t act so rashly next time.”

 His hand ached to be pulled away.
 As always when in the presence of Wei Wuxian, it seemed that Lan Qiren’s voice lectured close to his ear.
-You mustn’t touch an omega under any circumstances.
+You mustn’t touch a kunze not yours under any circumstances.
 Not to hurt, not to own, not unless you are married.

 Lan Wangji bit his lip.
 The swelling in his chest rested closer to his throat, flooding his mouth with acrid saliva.
 He made sure to spread the medicine evenly over Wei Wuxian’s burned flesh.